NuGrid stellar data set I. Stellar yields from H to Bi for stars with metallicities Z = 0.02 and Z = 0.01: Summary and final remarks

 The present work comprises for the first time stellar yields from low mass stars, intermediate mass stars and massive stars calculated using the same nuclear reaction network.
 We estimate the contribution from different stars to the nuclides, but note that a more quantitative study would require the use of a galactic chemical evolution model.
-For instance, we show that although massive stars are generally the dominant source of $\alpha$-elements beyond carbon, intermediate mass stars do have a non-negligible contribution to oxygen.
-In addition, our yields have at this point no contribution for the $r$ process or from SN type Ia, which again is something we would like to improve upon in the future.
+For instance, we show that although massive stars are generally the dominant source of $\alpha$-elements beyond carbon, AGB stars do show a strong production of oxygen.
+In particular, the impact on these results on the galactic chemical evolution of oxygen needs to be explored in the future.
+Some preliminary discussion has been presented by \cite{delgado-inglada:15}.

+We finally would like to reiterate that our yields have at this point no contribution for the $r$ process or from SN type Ia, which again is something we would like to improve upon in the future.

 Stellar yields of \setone\ provide stellar abundance data covering both low mass and massive star models.
-This data release, however, is based on simplifications, such as the use of rather basic semi-analytic explosion assumptions as well as a rather simplistic treatment of mixing related to convective boundaries, which in fact we assume to present in low- and intermediate mass stars at all times at some level, while no overshooting is assumed during post-He core burning in the massive star models.
+This data release, however, is based on simplifications, such as the use of rather basic semi-analytic explosion assumptions as well as a rather simplistic treatment of mixing related to convective boundaries, which in fact we assume to be present in low- and intermediate mass stars at all times at some level, while no overshooting is assumed during post-He core burning in the massive star models.
 We also use two different stellar codes for high-mass and low-mass stars, which introduces a small amount of inconsistency, although efforts have been made to minimize these.
 Our predictions presently exclude super-AGB stars.
 Our goal is to remove such limitations in future data release.
 In addition we will provide data sets for lower initial metal content, and such simulations are well underway.